Executive Director / Production Director

 Meike Sillevis Smitt-Huizinga

-Marcie is an Educational Associate at Lynhaven Elementary School and has worked in the field of education for 21 years.
-A mother of a high school student and 11-year old daughter with Down syndrome, she is a strong advocate of education and people with disabilities.
-For the past 10 years, Marcie has been a key leader and supporter of the Bay Area DS Buddy Walk.
-Additionally, she serves as a parent mentor for parents who deliver children that are diagnosed with Down syndrome and loves sharing her personal story of hope and happiness.
-Last season she was awarded the Angel Backstage Award for exceptional volunteer efforts and time given to Angels on Stage.
+Marcie has worked in the field of education for 21 years.
+A mother of two, including a daughter with Down syndrome, she is a strong advocate of education and for people with disabilities.
+Marcie was a founding member of the Bay Area DS Buddy Walk, and she serves as a parent mentor for parents who deliver children that are diagnosed with Down syndrome.
+She loves sharing her personal story of hope and happiness.
 Marcie is passionate about AoS and looks forward to spending time with the Angels, Buddies and Staff each week.
-For the past six years she has volunteered her time to help uphold the mission she believes in!
-Marcie has served as the AoS Booster Club co-president, a support instructor, and room monitor, and has worked side stage.
-Anyone who knows Marcie knows she loves music and dance.
-You can find her at Lynhaven school, non-profit dances, holiday parties, fundraisers and so much more, DJ’ing and dancing with children and their families.
-So it only seemed fitting she would share that gift with the Angels and embark on her new role as Choreographer and Education Specialist in Season 7.
-Marcie is honored to be a part of the AoS family and loves being a member of the staff who get to work with these amazing Angels each week.
+She loves music and dance, and, as a professional DJ, she shares her talents at AoS events and other local non-profit dances, holiday parties, fundraisers and more.
+Marcie is honored to be a part of the AoS family and loves being a member of the staff who gets to work with these amazing Angels each week.